What is dampness?

 These can lead to staining and mould growth, which can damage wallpaper, wall surfaces, window frames, furniture and clothing.

 The development of mould growth is the most tell-tale sign that is frequently associated with condensation.
 The appearance of mould may be black, white, yellow or green in colour, depending on the specific type of mould and the surface that it grows on.
 Black spot mould for example, forms pyramid shapes in wall corners and at wall/floor or wall/ceiling margins because of condensation.
 Tiny spores produced by the mould and the higher numbers of dust mites due to the moist conditions can increase the risk of asthma and respiratory illnesses in some people.

 If you think you may have a damp/condensation problem in your home, please let us know so that we can help you with this.
 Please get in touch by completing the short survey below.

 You can also email us at email@example.com

 Maintaining a reasonable balance between heating, ventilation and insulation can reduce excessive condensation.
-However, a major review of lifestyle and occupation of the property is often necessary.
 In the short-term, you should wipe off the condensed water from windows and sills every morning during the condensation season.
 Wring out the cloth into a sink rather than drying it out on a radiator.